Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 Dr. Donald Nathanson: Most of us were raised with the idea that emotion is only something that distracts us from solid, important thinking.
 But now we know that there’s more than one kind of thinking, that the kind of thinking we see in reading involves certain parts of the neocortex that are our most, our highest level of cognitive ability.
 But what people haven’t realized until fairly recently is that the processing equipment that we call the neocortex does not start to operate until the emotion system, or what we call the affect system, aims the cognitive mechanism.

-If you think of these affects as a series of spotlights, each of a different color, each motivating us in a different way, then what happens when a spotlight turns on is we focus on that and we’re completely involved with whatever the spotlight shows us.
+If you think of these affects as a series of spotlights, each of a different color, each motivating us in a different way, then what happens when a spotlight turns on is that we focus on that, and we’re completely involved with whatever the spotlight shows us.
 Now, when we’re given something on the printed page, we focus on it in a way you can see on the face of the child.
 The eyebrows are down, the face is in the attitude we call track, look, listen; that’s an affect we call the range from mild interest to great excitement.

-As long as the child or adult remains interested in what’s going on then the cognitive apparatus is aimed securely at the task that’s to be done.
-What happens though if something on the page doesn’t make sense?
+As long as the child or adult remains interested in what’s going on, then the cognitive apparatus is aimed securely at the task that’s to be done.
+What happens, though, if something on the page doesn’t make sense?
 Supposing on purpose you introduce some nonsense squiggles that have nothing to do with the alphabet we use, you just put little random squiggles.
 You’d see the child look and then if the child were in a situation where he or she was being watched by everybody else, you’d see the child kind of slump.
 Just like this look of the eyebrows down and this look of track, look, listen is one of these affect spotlights.
 That slump is the spotlight of the affect we call shame.
 It’s the reaction to any interruption during something we’re paying attention to with the affect interest.

 Shame Worsens Ambiguity: